 Flexible transaction controls

-After you create the control, the Pismo platform evaluates it whenever there are authorizations on your customers' accounts.
-Evaluations happen on an account or customer level, not a control level.
-Depending on the control and other conditions, the platform may deny the financial transactions performed by customers.
-During different operations, the platform generates flex controls data events asynchronously.
+After you create a control, the Pismo platform uses it to evaluate authorizations on your customers' accounts.
+Evaluations happen at the account or customer level, not at the control level.
+Depending on the control and other conditions, the platform might deny a transaction.
+During flex control operations, the platform generates flex control data events asynchronously.

 To use flex controls in network transactions, you must enable the Send rules authorization program parameter.